Bayesian Latent Class Regression with Interpretable Binary Profiles: Limiting Behavior in High-Dimensional Clustering

 \section{Limiting Behavior in High-Dimensional Clustering}

-Bayesian inference for mixture models has recently been shown to suffer from a curse of dimensionality. \citet{chandra2023escaping} show that as the dimensionality of the data increases, the posterior distributions of Gaussian mixture models asymptotically assign all the data to a single shared cluster or place each data in its own separate cluster.
+Bayesian inference for mixture models has been shown to suffer from a curse of dimensionality. \citet{chandra2023escaping} show that as the dimensionality of the data increases, the posterior distributions of Gaussian mixture models asymptotically assign all the data to a single shared cluster or place each data in its own separate cluster.
 We prove a similar result for multivariate Bernoulli mixture models in Section \ref{ssec:curse}.

-Our model is designed to overcome this curse of dimensionality, by introducing the middle layer of fine-grained latent attributes $\wb$ having dimension $q \ll p$.
+\texttt{BLIP} is designed to overcome this curse of dimensionality, by introducing the middle layer of fine-grained latent attributes $\wb$ having dimension $q \ll p$.
 We formalize this idea in Section \ref{ssec:oracle_prob} by defining the Bayes oracle clustering probability for our model, which is invariant to the dimension $p$ of the observed data $\yb$.
-Then in Section \ref{ssec:escape}, under mild conditions, we prove that the posterior probability of the deep latent class $z$ in our model asymptotically converges to its Bayes oracle clustering probability as $p \to \infty$.
+Then in Section \ref{ssec:escape}, under interpretable diversity and separation conditions, we prove that the posterior probability of the deep latent class $z$ in our model asymptotically converges to its Bayes oracle clustering probability as $p \to \infty$.
 This result suggests that our model successfully escapes the curse of dimensionality as $p \to \infty$.